 I replied: The Muslim woman is looking for justice not equality.
 Equality with man has made her lose a lot of her power and value.

 I answered: Imagine you are buying shirts for two of your children who are five and eighteen years old.
 Equality by buying them the same size would make one of them suffer from not having a shirt that fits him, while justice is that you must buy a shirt for each one of them but a suitable one, in order for both of them to be happy.

-I continued: The woman in this age is striving to prove she has the ability to achieve all what the man can do, but actually she is losing her uniqueness and distinguished qualities.
+I continued: The woman in this age is striving to prove she can achieve all that the man can do, but actually, she is losing her uniqueness and distinguished qualities.
 God has created her to be able to do what men can’t do.
 It has been proven that birth pain is one of the most severe types of pains.
-So, religion has honored her in return of this and compensated her by relieving her from the burden of providing the expenses of living, or even to share her private wealth with the man unlike what happens in western societies.
-As for men, God has not given them the ability to tolerate the pain of giving birth, but had given him the ability to climb mountains for example.
+So, religion honored and compensated her in return by relieving her from the burden of providing living expenses or sharing her private wealth with the man, unlike what happens in western societies.
+As for men, God has not given them the ability to tolerate the pain of giving birth but had given him the ability to climb mountains, for example.

 She said: But I like to climb mountains and I could do it just like men.

 I told her: Yes, maybe you have the ability to climb a mountain and to work hard, but still it’s you who will give birth and nurse because men couldn’t do that in all cases.
 So, you will have a double burden that you could have avoided.